 There are different methods and guidelines (IEC-TR 62380, SN29600, FIDES etc.) how to calculate the failure rates for reliability prediction, but there is more or less a general approach to multiply the reference failure rates and influencing factors to get a failure rate in operating conditions.

 ʎ = ʎREF x influencing factor 1 x influencing factor 2…..

 It is important to mention that the standard calculation methods according the known reliability handbooks give you pessimistic or conservative results.
 In some cases, it is recommended to evaluate an alternative method to get a more realistic metric for the considered component or system (e.g. field data).

-However, in the next part of the blog we will continue to discuss about the different standards and handbooks for reliability, to compare the advantages/disadvantages of some of them and how to use them in practice.
+However, in the next part of the blog (How reliable are you?
+Part 3: Reliably ever after) we will continue to discuss about the different standards and handbooks for reliability, to compare the advantages/disadvantages of some of them and how to use them in practice.

 By Dijaz Maric, Quality Management & Reliability Engineering Consultant